DBozhinovski/resume/contents/articles/employment-history/index.md

 ### Freelance consultant
 ##### 2014 - current

-I am currently doing some freelance work for a local company, building a distributed video platform.
+I am currently doing some freelance work for a local company.
+We built a distributed video platform, and we are currently working on a scraper, which aims to provide contextual data out of web pages and services.

 ### MediaLab
 #### Senior developer